Meet the Family

 In 2009 my childhood dream become reality, I am proud to say that I was crowned as a main representative of the Calgary Exhibition and Stampede as the "Calgary Stampede Princess of 2009".
 With this brought so many opportunities of travel, new learning experiences, and of course meeting lots of interesting people!
 I hope to get to meet you at my home, Rafter Six Ranch, and at the Calgary Stampede!

 Since 2010, Kateri has competed in the Calgary Stampede's "Cowboy Up Challenge".
 She then went on to finish 11th in the World Championship "Extreme Cowboy Race" in Kansas.
 The high speed, exciting obstacle course matches Kateri's and her horse Kokanee's riding adventures!
-Kateri has also won the coveted 1st place silver buckle for the Alberta Extreme Cowboy Challenge winter series 2014.
+Kateri has also won the coveted Champion Buckle for the Alberta Extreme Cowboy Challenge winter series 2014, and the incredible COWBOY UP CHALLENGE CHAMPION of CALGARY STAMPEDE

 Daisy Rae Cowley